 An eligible staff employee may be granted a maximum of 24 hours per month of release time without pay for approved training for career development purposes if no comparable course is offered during non-work hours.
 Time off for eligible part-time staff should be pro-rated based on the percent time worked.
 Approval of time off is at the department's discretion and must be compatible with the work schedule of the department and consistent with requirements of contracts and grants regarding time worked.

 Requests for reimbursement of allowable expenses through STAP must be made within 20 days of the satisfactory completion of the training with the supervisor's approval.
 Submitted requests will be charged against the STAP funds based on the class start date.
 When employees are reimbursed in advance of course completion, the employee must provide evidence of satisfactory completion to the supervisor (see Section 5 for procedure).
-For IT Services, HIP and Continuing Studies courses, the STAP allowance will be deducted from the fee when employees register for classes.
+For IT Services, Healthy Living and Continuing Studies courses, the STAP allowance will be deducted from the fee when employees register for classes.

 Eligible employees may request STRP support for courses that fulfill undergraduate or graduate degree requirements at a fully accredited college, university, technical/vocational school or institute, special skills school, or adult education school when the employee is admitted to the degree program (certificate programs excluded).
 Courses must be taken at, or online through, a regionally-accredited institution recognized by the U.S. Department of Education in order to be eligible for reimbursement.
 The employee's supervisor must approve the request if release time/time off (with or without pay) is requested.